 - Reasons for extension

-- Date you need a decision, usually 10 days to two weeks
+- Date by which you need a decision, usually 10 days to two weeks

 Putting your request in writing also keeps a record should any issues arise during the extension period.